Michael Kohlhaas: Plot summary

 The Brandenburg horse dealer Michael Kohlhaas is leading a team of horses in the direction of Saxony when an official of the nobleman Junker Wenzel von Tronka detains him, claiming that he does not have proper transit papers.
 The official demands that Kohlhaas leave two horses as collateral.

 In Dresden (the Saxon capital) Kohlhaas discovers that this collateral was totally arbitrary, and proceeds to demand return of his horses.
 When he arrives at the castle of Junker Tronka he discovers that the horses have been suffering from working in the fields and his hired man, who protested against the mistreatment of the horses, has been beaten.

 Kohlhaas sues the Junker for the cost of medical treatment of his hired man and for rehabilitation of his horses.
 After one year he finds that the suit was turned down through political influence of the Junker's relatives.
 Kohlhaas persists in demanding his rights.
 In spite of support of a friendly politician and personal engagement of his wife (who is struck down by a guard in her attempt to deliver a petition to the Elector of Saxony and later dies of her injuries), he remains unsuccessful.

-Since the administrative "old boys' club" prevents any progress through legal channels, Kohlhaas resorts to criminal means.
+Since the administrative "old boy network" prevents any progress through legal channels, Kohlhaas resorts to criminal means.
 He begins a private war.
-Together with seven men he destroys the castle of the Junker, who in the meantime has fled to Wittenberg, and slaughters the remaining servants (including an infant).
-Kohlhaas frees his horses, but then ditches them in the castle to lead his growing "army" (really a mob) to Wittenberg, demanding the Junker.
-In spite of numerous attacks of his 400-man army on Wittenberg he fails to secure the Junker.
+Together with seven men he destroys the castle of the Junker, who in the meantime has fled to Wittenberg, and slaughters the remaining servants, including an infant.
+Kohlhaas frees his work-ravaged horses, but then leaves them in the castle to lead his growing mob to Wittenberg, demanding the Junker.
+In spite of numerous attacks on Wittenberg by his army, that grows to 400 men, he fails to secure the Junker.